ReSearchITEng/kubeadm-playbook/README.md

 - https://github.com/kubernetes/contrib/tree/master/keepalived-vip

 # DEMO:
-Installation demo k8s 1.7.8 on CentOS 7.4: https://asciinema.org/a/Ii7NDu3eL9DsuM1fEFM9PMVTM
+Installation demo k8s 1.7.8 on CentOS 7.4: [kubeadm ansible playbook install demo asciinema video](https://asciinema.org/a/Ii7NDu3eL9DsuM1fEFM9PMVTM)

 ## Vagrant
 For using vagrant on one or multiple machines with bridged interface (public_network and ports accessible) all machines must have 1st interface as the bridged interface (so k8s processes will bind automatically to it).
 For this, use this script: vagrant_bridged_demo.sh.